WontonSoup7/codenames_project/README.md

    1. Add the venv to gitignore if not already ignored
 6. pip install -r requirements.txt

-If you need to add a package, install the package generate a new requirements.txt with the following command:\
+If you need to add a package, install the package and generate a new requirements.txt with the following command:\
 ```pip freeze requirements.txt```